-To keep up with the changes and new trends appearing in the world of technology, developers have to speed their learning and acquire new skills at a blistering pace.
-One of the things they need to know how to build and work with are Application Programming Interfaces (APIs).
+To keep up with the constant changes and new trends in technology, developers must continuously sharpen their skills and learn new tools.
+One of the core skills every developer needs is building and working with Application Programming Interfaces (APIs).

 The Technology/Format/Type Issues

-Want to make developers’ life even easier?
-Add some hypermedia and save them hours of groping the documentation you are yet to create.
-If you are not sure what media format to choose, here are some of the most commonly used ones talked about.
+Want to make developers’ lives easier?
+Add some hypermedia and save them hours of digging through documentation you have yet to write.
+If you’re unsure which media format to choose, here are some of the most commonly used ones.

 Vocabulary United